mokolabs/jquery.picky.js/README.md

 Q. Do I have to use select tags for date selectors?

 A. Yes.
 Picky is designed to make date selection use select tags easier.
 If you need something more complex, Picky isn't right for you.

+Q. Can I use Picky with dates before the year 2000?

+A. Yes.
+The dates above (and in the demo) are just examples.
+You are welcome to define your own year ranges, either manually or programatically if you're using a web framework to generate your views.